alicia0725/alicia0725/README.md

 ### Hi there 👋

-# Here are some ideas to get you started: Please visit my website
+### Here are some ideas to get you started: Please visit my website
 ## 🔭 I’m currently studying in NCU
-# 🌱 I’m currently learning at MIS
+## 🌱 I‘m studying in the Department of MIS
 * 💬 birthday : 2003 07 25
 * 👯 gender : female
 * 🤔 hobby : photography